 Let’s start the journey of discovering different types of garlic today with Elephant garlic, a variety from Central Asia.
 Are you curious about its name?
 The huge size of Elephant garlic bulbs has earned it the name.
 It could be available as a softneck or a hardneck.

-Elephant garlic often consists of four to six large cloves, much less than other garlic.
+Elephant garlic often consists of four to six large cloves, much fewer than other varieties.
 This garlic often comes out with a papery wrapper.
 Furthermore, Elephant garlic’s skin can range from white to yellow.

 Many people believe Elephant garlic is a member of the leek family due to its appearance.
 Although Elephant garlic is not a “true garlic”, it still features a garlicky flavor.
 However, its taste is slightly milder than regular garlic.

 You can utilize this garlic in various delicacies, such as vinaigrettes (a salad dressing), salads, roasted, and even stir-fried dishes.
 This ingredient is good to eat raw or cooked.
 Because of the mild taste, Elephant garlic is unsuitable for replacing others.

 The giant cloves of this garlic make it easy to peel and prepare for cooking.
 Elephant garlic is an ideal option if you want some spices not as pungent as normal garlic.